-In the context of the present study it was necessary to adapt the theoretical model developed for magnetooptical resonances in the D lines of alkali metal atoms under nonlinear excitation in Refs.
-[15, 16] to the cascade transitions that result when the second resonance line of alkali atoms was excited.
-We compared experimentally measured signals with the results of calculations of the intensity of direct flourescence from the $7P{3/2}$ state of cesium, as well as fluorescence from the $6P{3/2}$ state (D_2 line) and the $6P{1/2}$ state (D_1 line).
+In the context of the present study it was necessary to adapt the theoretical model developed for magneto-optical resonances in the D lines of alkali metal atoms under nonlinear excitation in Refs.
+[16,17] to the cascade transitions that result when the second resonance line of alkali atoms was excited.
+We compared experimentally measured signals with the results of calculations of the intensity of direct fluorescence from the $7P{3/2}$ state of cesium, as well as fluorescence from the $6P{3/2}$ state ( $D_2$ line) and the $6P{1/2}$ state ( $D_1$ line).
+The calculations were based on an extension of a theoretical model developed for the first resonance line of alkali metal atoms.
+However, in the case of cascade transitions, the large number of decay channels leads to a density matrix that is substantially larger than in the case for the first resonance line.
 We studied the unpolarized fluorescence intensity emitted along the direction of the scanned magnetic field as well as the polarized fluorescence intensity and the polarization degree.
-Figure 1 shows the atomic states involved in our experiment.
+Fig. 1 shows the atomic states involved in our experiment.
 The figure includes the exciting line, the cascade pathways, and the observed fluorescence lines.
 The theoretical model took into account the population and coherence transfer of all possible de-excitation paths.
-As a result, it was necessary to solve very large systems of equations, which is computationally intensive and, thus, time-consuming.
+As a result, it was necessary to solve very large systems of equations, which is computationally intensive and, thus, timeconsuming.
 Therefore, instead of searching for the optimal parameters needed to describe the experimental signals in detail, we aimed to reproduce and understand the experimental features using estimated values for the model parameters.